rjpower/falcon/README.md

 Falcon translates CPython's stack-based representation to a [register-based virtual machine](http://stackoverflow.com/questions/11120343/advantages-of-stack-based-bytecodes-or-infinite-register-machines).
 Falcon then rewrites this bytecode by applying some rudimentary dataflow optimizations and executes it using [direct-threaded dispatch](https://blog.mozilla.org/dmandelin/2008/06/03/squirrelfish/).
-Falcon also stores integers directly in registers (without construct PyInt objects) using [bit tagging](http://mail.python.org/pipermail/python-dev/2004-July/046139.html), which can yield significant speed improvements on arithmetic-heavy code.
+Falcon also stores integers directly in registers (without constructing PyInt objects) using [bit tagging](http://mail.python.org/pipermail/python-dev/2004-July/046139.html), which can yield significant speed improvements on arithmetic-heavy code.

 **How is Falcon different from PyPy?**